The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Abstract

 \section{Abstract}

-Correlated quantum phenomena in one-dimensional (1D) systems that exhibit competing electronic and magnetic orders are of fundamental interest.
-Interaction effects in low-dimensional systems can lead to fundamental excitations which are completely different from the quasi-particles one would expect in a higher-dimensional counterpart, such as Tomonaga-Luttinger liquids and topological orders and defects.
+\textbf{Abstract.} Correlated quantum phenomena in one-dimensional (1D) systems that exhibit competing electronic and magnetic order are of strong interest for studying fundamental interactions and excitations, such as Tomonaga-Luttinger liquids and topological orders and defects with properties completely different from the quasiparticles expected in their higher-dimensional counterparts.
 However, clean 1D electronic systems are difficult to realize experimentally, particularly magnetically ordered systems.
-Here, we show that the van der Waals layered magnetic semiconductor CrSBr behaves like a quasi-1D electronic material embedded in a magnetically ordered environment.
-The strong 1D electronic character is due to the unique combination of weak interlayer hybridization and anisotropy in effective mass and dielectric screening.
-The band structure and quasi-particle excitations are dominated by the Cr-S chains and a shallow 1D quantum confinement normal to these chains, manifesting in an anisotropic band with an effective electron mass ratio of $m^e_X/m^e_Y \sim 50$.
-Strong quasi-particle interactions and 1D electronic character are indicated by Fano resonances from a van Hove singularity of similar strength as in metallic carbon nanotubes.
-The spectrally narrow excitons ($\SI{1}{\milli\electronvolt}$) inherit the 1D character and show pronounced exciton-phonon coupling effects.
-Overall, CrSBr appears to be an experimentally clean candidate for the study of 1D correlated many-body physics in the presence of magnetic order.
+Here, we show that the van der Waals layered magnetic semiconductor CrSBr behaves like a quasi-1D material embedded in a magnetically ordered environment.
+The strong 1D electronic character originates from the Cr-S chains and the combination of weak interlayer hybridization and anisotropy in effective mass and dielectric screening with an effective electron mass ratio of $m^e_X/m^e_Y \sim 50$.
+This extreme anisotropy experimentally manifests in strong electron-phonon and exciton-phonon interactions, a Peierls-like structural instability and a Fano resonance from a van Hove singularity of similar strength of metallic carbon nanotubes.
+Moreover, due to the reduced dimensionality and interlayer coupling, CrSBr hosts spectrally narrow ($\SI{1}{\milli\electronvolt}$) excitons of high binding energy and oscillator strength that inherit the 1D character.
+Overall, CrSBr is best understood as a stack of weakly hybridized monolayers and appears to be an experimentally attractive candidate for the study of exotic exciton and 1D correlated many-body physics in the presence of magnetic order.

-Experimental realizations of one-dimensional platforms for studying quantum phenomena are rare, some examples being ultra-cold quantum gases,~\cite{Paredes.2004} atomic chains~\cite{Blumenstein.2011} or carbon nanotubes.~\cite{Rao.1997,Saito.1998,Bockrath.1999,Brown.2001,Nguyen.2007,Farhat.2007} While such platforms are essential for the study of correlated phenomena like Tomonaga-Luttinger liquids,~\cite{Bockrath.1999,Blumenstein.2011} 1D spin chains~\cite{Lake.2005} or for realizing quantum conducting wires,~\cite{Langer.1996} they may be unstable, hard to scale up or suffer from ensemble inhomogeneities.
+Experimental realizations of one-dimensional (1D) platforms for studying quantum phenomena are rare, some examples being ultra-cold quantum gases,~\cite{Paredes.2004} atomic chains~\cite{Blumenstein.2011} or carbon nanotubes.~\cite{Rao.1997,Saito.1998,Bockrath.1999,Brown.2001,Nguyen.2007,Farhat.2007} While such platforms are essential for the study of correlated phenomena like Tomonaga-Luttinger liquids,~\cite{Bockrath.1999,Blumenstein.2011} 1D spin chains~\cite{Lake.2005} or for realizing quantum conducting wires,~\cite{Langer.1996} they may be unstable, hard to scale up or suffer from ensemble inhomogeneities.